Assistant Professor in Developmental Biology

-The Department of Cell and Tissue Biology, School of Dentistry, invites applications for a mid-level tenured faculty position at the Associate or Full Professor level.
-Candidates should hold a Ph.D., M.D. or D.D.S. degree and are expected to have an established dynamic research program in cell biology, and to contribute to teaching and training.
-The successful candidate should show evidence of research excellence, as well as prior ongoing independent research funding.
-Areas of interest include but are not limited to cell biological mechanisms relevant to cancer, stem cells, neurobiology or host-pathogen interactions, which are focus areas of our department.
-The successful candidate will become a member of the UCSF Biomedical Sciences and Oral and Craniofacial Sciences graduate programs.
+The Department of Cell and Tissue Biology in the School of Dentistry at the University of California San Francisco, invites applications for a junior investigator tenure-track faculty position at the Assistant Professor level.
+Candidates should have a Ph.D., M.D. or D.D.S. degree and a productive post-doctoral training record, and are expected to develop a dynamic research program in developmental biology, and to contribute to teaching and training.
+The successful candidate should show evidence of research excellence in their field, be a strong communicator, and exhibit strength in teaching as well as in mentoring.
+Areas of interest include, but are not limited to, organogenesis, tissue regeneration, pattern formation, morphogenesis or craniofacial and developmental anomalies.
+The successful candidate will become a member of the UCSF Biomedical Sciences, Developmental and Stem Cell Biology and Oral and Craniofacial Sciences graduate programs.

-Applications received by June 1, 2014 will receive preferential consideration, but the position will remain open until filled.
-Please submit an application at: https://aprecruit.ucsf.edu.
+Applications received by November 30th, 2018 will receive preferential consideration; however, the position will remain open until filled.
+Please submit your application at: https://aprecruit.ucsf.edu/apply/JPF02056.

-UCSF seeks candidates whose experience, teaching, research, or community service has prepared them to contribute to our commitment to diversity and excellence.
+UCSF seeks candidates whose experience, teaching, research, and community service has prepared them to contribute to our commitment to diversity and excellence.
 UCSF is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants are encouraged to apply, including minorities and women.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.

-For questions please contact: Chair, CTB Search c/o Chris Dumas (CTBFacultySearch@ucsf.edu).
+For questions please contact: Chair, CTB Search c/o Tiffany Criger ([email protected]).

 A postdoctoral position is available at the University of California, San Francisco to study stem cells and regenerative mechanisms in epithelial organs.
 Our work employs mouse genetics, ex vivo culture systems and molecular genetic approaches to explore mechanisms governing organ development, aging, and regeneration.
 The role of the new position is to define the effects of aging and genotoxic injury on stem cell-mediated regeneration of epithelial organs using the salivary glands and exocrine pancreas as model systems.
 Although these studies are mostly performed in mice, we also utilize human tissue and the development of novel assays utilizing this important resource is a significant part of this project.